The

 file: G0EWN at Roper Hill being

-recorded acoustically - that is, a microphone placed near
+Note that this was recorded acoustically - that is, a

 Barry and I had been exchanging emails for some time and when I

-hum-afflicted audio file above I thought again about several
+received the hum-afflicted audio file above I thought again

 - The use of optical filters to reduce/remove light from